 For each of the above categories, the following subcategories are available:

-In addition to the default metrics, you can easily add custom metrics for monitoring by using a custom metric collector script.
+In addition to the default metrics, you can easily add custom metrics for monitoring by using a custom data producer script.
 This is a very simple script that captures a value and presents it in a consistent format to Bright Cluster Manager.
 Examples of custom metrics include values that can be read from an application or from a device such as a UPS, storage unit, firewall device, tape robot, SAN switch or KVM switch.
 Other interesting examples include metrics from scientific instruments connected to the cluster, such as a microscope, a telescope or a genome sequencer.

 All available metrics can be visualized using graphs.
 In the monitoring visualization window, multiple graphs can be shown simultaneously.
 A new graph is created by simply dragging a metric from the metrics tree into an empty graph area.
 Metrics can also be dragged into existing graph areas to allow for visual comparison between multiple metrics.